end-of-term/eot2024/seed-lists/README.md

 * ARPA-H.xlsx - APRA-H.gov 412 Seeds HTML and PDF 2020-Present.
 * MEDICAID 2020-2024.xlsx - Medicaid.gov 1983 seeds PDF and a few XLSX 2020-Present.
 * NSF-20241224.xlsx - 2500 seeds from the NSF.
 Most PDFs from 2020-Present.
+* Dept of Energy 2020-Present.xlsx.
+2580 US Dept of Energy urls for PDF docs.
+2020-Present.
+Various Subdomains.
+* US Agency for Global Media.xlsx.
+1200 urls (HTML and PDF) from US Agency for Global Media.
+* EPA 2024.xlsx.
+2000 EPA reports from 2024.
+All PDFs.
+* Dept of Commerce 2020-.xlsx.
+800 pdfs (2020-present) from Dept of Commerce.

 ### Internet Archive seeds
 Seeds supplied by Antoine McGrath of Internet Archive: